Collection Development Policy Guidelines

 In 1767 when Dartmouth College was founded, Physics as a discipline was known under a much broader heading: Natural Philosophy.
-The curriculum then had courses in surveying, mensuration, natural philosophy and astronomy -- the standard physics courses of that time.
+The curriculum then had courses in surveying, mensuration, natural philosophy, and astronomy.
 The first scientific apparatus arrived at Dartmouth from London in 1785.
-The books in use at Dartmouth College for natural philosophy before the 19th century were the works of James Ferguson in four volumes: vol 1, Astronomy; vol 2, Lectures on select subjects in mechanics, hydrostatics, hydraulics, pneumatics, and optics; vol 3, Introduction to electricity; and vol 4, Select mechanical exercises.
+The books in use at Dartmouth College for natural philosophy before the 19th century were the works of James Ferguson in four volumes: vol. 1, Astronomy; vol. 2, Lectures on select subjects in mechanics, hydrostatics, hydraulics, pneumatics, and optics; vol. 3, Introduction to electricity; and vol. 4, Select mechanical exercises.
 The scientific periodical in use was: Miscellanea curiosa, a collection of some of the principles in nature written by Edmund Halley.
-The first scientific observations begun at Dartmouth under Ebenezer Adams who was Professor of Mathematics and Natural Philosophy between 1810-1833.
+The first scientific observations begun at Dartmouth under Ebenezer Adams who was Professor of Mathematics and Natural Philosophy, between 1810-1833.
 These observations were the beginning of the Thermometrical register.
 Ira Young's tenure as professor (1833-1858) put Dartmouth College at the forefront of physics and astronomy by his literally designing, building, and stocking with instruments Reed Hall and the Shattuck Observatory.
 He was the first science professor at the College who believed in scientific knowledge for its own sake, unencumbered by its theological implications.
-Ira's son, Charles A. Young, was Professor of Natural History and Astronomy from 1865-1877 .
+Ira's son, Charles A. Young, was Professor of Natural History and Astronomy from 1865-1877.
 His research was in the then new science of astronomical spectroscopy.
 He also found pleasure in inventing equipment for the physics laboratory.
 He published widely and was Dartmouth's last and greatest natural philosopher.
 In 1893 Dartmouth changed the designation of Professor of Natural Philosophy to Professor of Physics to address the growing resentment of the philosophic implications of the older designation.
 The standard physics textbook for the late 1800's was Elementary treatise on physics, experimental and applied by Adolphe Ganot.
 In 1883-84 Professor Charles Emerson took a copy of this text to Leipzig and personally updated the text based on what new things he saw and learned.
 The text remains in Special Collections.
 Emerson oversaw the building of Wilder Physical Laboratory.
 Physical Review in 1901 considered the building to be an advanced design.
-Between 1899-1903, Ernest Nichols lead the Department of Physics to an international reputation for experimental physics.
+Between 1899-1903, Ernest Nichols led the Department of Physics to an international reputation for experimental physics.
 He is known at Dartmouth for his experimental work on the pressure of light.
 During the 20th Century the Department of Physics lost its sole thrust on research and turned its attention to teaching as equally important.
 Though the first Ph.D in physics was granted in 1926, the current Ph.D program had its beginnings in 1965.
-The Department faculty has grown from five in 1896 to seventeen plus six research faculty and eleven adjunct/visiting professors in 2012.
+The Department faculty has grown from five in 1896 to twenty-one plus three research faculty and twelve adjunct/visiting professors in 2016.
 The curriculum today has such courses as Plasma Physics, Relativistic Quantum Field Theory, and Solid State Physics.

 Physics plays a prominent role in the academic teaching and research programs of Dartmouth College.
 The Department of Physics offers undergraduate, Masters and Doctorate degree programs.

 The undergraduate degree in physics is designed to provide students with a solid foundation in analytic thinking, problem solving, and the fundamentals of physics.
 Students are required to take courses covering topics such as wave mechanics, quantum mechanics, special relativity, atomic and particle physics, electricity and magnetism, classical mechanics, and statistical physics.
-They required to complete a culminating activity in the major, which may be satisfied by receiving credit for one of the following courses: Physics 68, Introductory Plasma Physics; Physics 72, Introductory Particle Physics; Physics 73, Introductory Condensed Matter Physics; Physics 74, Space Plasma Physics; Physics 76, Methods of Experimental Physics; Physics 82, Special Topics Seminar; Astronomy 74, Astrophysics; Astronomy 75, High Energy Astrophysics; Astronomy 81, Special Topics in Astronomy; Physics 87, Undergraduate Research.
-The culminating experience is included in, not in addition to, the eight courses required for the major.
 The modified major allows students to specialize in geophysics, biophysics, chemical physics, medicine and medical imaging.
 The Engineering Physics major is a joint program of the Department of Physics and the Thayer School of Engineering.
 This program combines the fundamental aspects of physics with the practical training of engineering.
 Courses such as Science of Materials, Solid Mechanics, Thermodynamics, Fluid Dynamics, Instrumentation and Measurement, and Applied Mechanics are taken in addition to standard physics courses.
 A Masters degree can also be granted to undergraduates if they have sufficient advanced placement credits and they satisfy all the requirements for both degrees.

-The Doctorate degree program requires its students to complete at least twelve graduate courses, including seven out of eight which are required: Methods of Experimental Physics, Methods in Applied Mathematics, Classical Mechanics, Advanced Quantum Mechanics, Statistical Mechanics, and Electromagnetic Theory I and II.
+The Doctorate degree program requires its students to complete at least twelve graduate courses, including those in Methods of Experimental Physics, Methods in Applied Mathematics, Classical Mechanics, Advanced Quantum Mechanics, Statistical Mechanics, and Electromagnetic Theory I and II.
 Additional courses must be taken among fluid mechanics, quantum field theory, microscopic plasma theory, microscopic theory of solids, general relativity and cosmology, magnetohydrodynamics, space plasma physics, nonlinear systems theory, optics, laser spectroscopy, and semiconductor theory.
 The program places strong emphasis on individually guided research and study.
 Two terms of undergraduate teaching is required of all Ph.D students.